m-c-hill/menu-api/README.md

 Run `docker compose up -d` and access the server through [localhost:5000/api/v1.0](http://127.0.0.1:5000/api/v1.0/).

+Alternatively, the app can be run locally without a container using `flask run`, still accessed through port 5000.

 ### Run the tests

 All tests can be found in the `test` directory.
 To run the tests, simply run: